 A common cause of heel pain in young athletes is called calcaneal apophysitis.
-This condition is also known as severs disease or “growing pains”.
+This condition is also known as severs disease or “growing pains.”
 Calcaneal apophysitis is inflammation of the growth plate in the calcaneus (heel bone).
-Generally the heel pain is activity related and is worse after increased activity.
-You might notice a limp after activity or the patient will complain of pain after activity.
-Calcaneal apophysitis is caused by microtrauma from the pull of the Achilles tendon and overuse of the associated bones, tendons, and growth plate.
+Generally, the heel pain is activity related and is worse after increased activity.
+You might notice a limp after activity or your child will complain of pain after activity.
+Calcaneal apophysitis is caused by microtrauma from the pull of the Achilles tendon, and overuse of the associated bones, tendons, and growth plate.
 This microtrauma causes the growth plate to become inflamed and therefore cause pain.

 Signs and Symptoms: